 The long tradition of choral excellence handed down from Texas Boys Choir continues at FWAFA.
-As early as 3rd grade, students begin training to help prepare them to perform with one of the three choir ensembles at the school: Children's Choir of Texas, Singing Girls of Texas, and Texas Boys Choir.
+As early as 3rd grade, students begin training to help prepare them to perform with the many choral ensembles at the school: Academy Men's Ensemble, Academy Singers, Children's Choir of Texas, Middle School and High School Mixed Choir, Singing Girls of Texas, and Texas Boys Choir.

 In addition to the in-depth choral training, our students benefit from music history, theory and composition courses.
 These classes build musical vocabulary, establish a foundation for melodic and harmonic understanding, begin teaching compositional and analytical skills, and integrate basic keyboard skills with sight-reading and aural training.

 High school students also have the option to utilize their other musical abilities in a collaborative music ensemble or guitar elective.
 Music students often participate in Association of Texas Small School Bands (ATSSB), National Association of Teachers of Singing (NATS), Texas Music Educators Association (TMEA) and University Interscholastic League (UIL) activities.

 Elementary choir students rehearse daily or every other day with Kodaly Method instruction to develop the students’ voices.
 The curriculum is aligned with TEKS standards, yet the experience that students get from opportunities to perform in the community goes above and beyond the typical school setting.
 Students are exposed to a wide variety of choral repertoire and performance settings.

 Children's Choir of Texas

 Created as an ensemble for younger singers who wish to have more performance opportunities, the Children’s Choir of Texas takes the stage for events ranging from annual holiday concerts to music festivals to the Fort Worth Opera Children’s Chorus.